-Every year hundreds of students opt to leave Ireland to study and they make this choice for a variety of reasons: it's an alternative to the CAO system; entry requirements may be easier; access to courses abroad that are not available in Ireland; they simply want the experience of studying outside Ireland.
+Students opt to study abroad for different reasons: as an alternative to points pressure and the CAO system; lower entry requirements; access to courses that are not available in Ireland; or, you may simply want the experience of studying outside Ireland.

 Studying in the UK - UCAS